‘Error checking for updates’ on Play Store [11 Verified Solutions]

 This Device isn’t Compatible With Your Device Anymore

-1. If the issue persists, then launch Settings of your phone and open Apps.
+1. If the issue persists, open Settings and go to Apps.

 Open Apps in the Settings of Your Phone